-Richard Holeton is a writer, education consultant, and Assistant Vice Provost for Learning Environments, Emeritus, at Stanford University, following a 30-year career as an educator and academic technology leader.
+Richard Holeton is a writer, occasional education consultant, and Assistant Vice Provost for Learning Environments, Emeritus, at Stanford University, following a 30-year career as an educator, academic technology leader, and fiction writer.

 Previously he served as Senior Director of Learning Environments, Office of the Vice Provost for Teaching and Learning, and Director of Academic Computing Services.
 He's taught writing at Cañada College, San Francisco State University, and Stanford, where he was a lecturer for 12 years in the English Department and writing program, helping pioneer digital and networked pedagogies and the design of technology-rich learning spaces.

 Holeton studied at Stanford University (BA with Distinction) and San Francisco State University (MA, Honors; MFA).
-He lives on the San Mateo County coast near Half Moon Bay, California.
+He lives on the San Mateo County coast on unceded ancestral land of the Ramaytush Ohlone community near Half Moon Bay, California.

 My "cult classic" 2001 hypertext novel was republished in a 20th Anniversary archival and contemporary version for the modern web by the Electronic Literature Lab at Washington State University, with new critical introductions by scholars Michael Tratner and Dene Grigar, and accompanied by Re-Imagined Radio's radio play adaptation of the novel.
 See figurskiatfindhornonacid.com .

 The Learning Space Rating System, v.
 3.0 (EDUCAUSE)2021

 Lumber World: A Novel (The Brautigan Library)2019